Alban Meha: SC Paderborn

-In 2011, Meha joined 2.
-Bundesliga side SC Paderborn 07 and made an immediate impact on the team.

-2011–12 season

-He made 33 appearances for the club and scored five goals; four of which were scored from direct free kicks and one from long distance.
-He also made ten assists during his first season with the club.
-Paderborn reached fifth place, nine points fewer than the first.

 2012–13 season

 On 13 August 2012, Paderborn coach Stephan Schmidt declared that Meha was "an extremely important player for Paderborn".
-Meha had begun his second season well, scoring a goal from a penalty against Hertha BSC on his first match of the season and scoring a goal from a direct free kick against VfL Bochum on his second.
 He returned after a break, scoring at the start of the season's second half on 10 February 2013, when Meha scored in the 87th minute from a difficult angle to the top right-hand corner of the goal in a 3–1 away victory against FC Ingolstadt.
 A week later on 15 February 2013, Meha scored, by penalty spot, the last goal of the 2–0 victory in the 40th minute against Erzgebirge Aue.
 He also participated in the opening goal in a free kick that was avoided by the goalkeeper and the ball was then sent into the goal by Tobias Feisthammel in the 20th minute.
 The last goal of the 2012–13 season was scored on 3 May 2013 against Dynamo Dresden in the 2–1 away loss.

 Meha finished the 2012–13 season with 26 appearances and six goals.
 Three goals were scored from penalties, two from free kicks and one goal against FC Ingolstadt.
 Meha also made five assists in his second season with Paderborn, which finished in 12th place on the rank table.